NSW Government Introduces Fire Safety Reforms

-Previously, building owners were required to determine who is a competent Fire Safety Practitioner for the assessment of Essential Fire Safety Measures.
-Under the new regulations, only individuals who have demonstrated their competence by achieving the appropriate accreditation with the FPAA can undertake assessment of the statutory Fire Safety Measures recorded on a building’s AFSS.
+Previously, building owners were required to determine who is a competent fire safety practitioner to assess essential fire safety measures.
+Under the new regulations, only individuals who have demonstrated their competence by achieving the appropriate accreditation with the FPAA can undertake an assessment of the statutory fire safety measures recorded on a building’s AFSS.

 As stated on the NSW Government website:

-What is the process to becoming a Competent Fire Safety Practitioner / Accredited practitioner (Fire Safety)?
+What is the process of becoming a Competent Fire Safety Practitioner / Accredited practitioner (Fire Safety)?

-The Fire Safety Assessment (FSA) class of FPAS accreditation accredits individuals who undertake assessment of the performance capability of fire safety measures (FSMs) for the purpose of informing an annual or supplementary Fire Safety Statement.
+The Fire Safety Assessment (FSA) class of FPAS Accreditation accredits individuals who undertake an assessment of the performance capability of fire safety measures (FSMs) for the purpose of informing an annual or supplementary Fire Safety Statement.